Barefoot BritainA 90-marathon barefoot run to encourage young women to reach for the impossible

 I’d have a lot of questions if I were you too.
 Here’s some I’ve pre-empted….

-It’s tough to say… but if we’re going for averages, I’d say each marathon will likely take me 6 hours to complete.
-On beautiful flat grassland or baby smooth tarmac I could crack out a 4 hour marathon, but if I hit gravel and or am tired (very likely) then it will be far slower.
-If you want to come and run with me for a few miles, know that the pace will be easy to keep up with (and I also like stopping for tea and cake… jus saying…).
+I’d say each marathon took me me around 6 hours to complete.
+On beautiful flat grass or baby smooth tarmac I could crack out a four-hour marathon, but if I hit gravel and was tired (which was often) then it was far slower.
+I tended to run at what’s called ‘adventure pace’ which made it open for people of all abilities to join in.
+And I also liked stopping for tea and cake… jus saying….

-Are you prepared to run 100 barefoot marathons?
+How did you prepare to run 90 barefoot marathons?

-I’m not sure anyone is prepared to run 100 barefoot marathons – that would be madness – but I am as ready as I can be.
-I’ve been running in minimalist trainers for three years now, and over the last year have transitioned to run in just thin socks or totally barefoot.
-There are still some terrains that are agony (gravel track) but others that are dreamy (the yorkshire dales!!) so it will depend on what I come across as to how I’ll fare.
+I’m not sure anyone is prepared to run 90 barefoot marathons – that would be madness – but I was as ready as I could be.
+I’ve been running in minimalist trainers for four years now, and in the 18 months leading up to the run I transitioned steadily from those to run in just thin socks, then totally barefoot.
+Even then – it was still a beast of a challenge and some terrains (gravel!) were hell on earth.
+But my feet were strong like panther paws by the end.

 What on earth does you mother think?